How Dams Help Los Angeles

 Water Conservation

-Reservoirs assist in recharging groundwater which helps Los Angeles retain a supply of drinking water.
-Water from the reservoirs is released, as needed, and moves through a system of open channels into spreading grounds, where it replenishes groundwater basins by slowly percolating, or infiltrating, into the ground.
-The groundwater basins are accessed by wells, providing a valuable and reliable source of local drinking water.
-By conserving water in reservoirs, Los Angeles County relies less on imported water from other areas of California.
-The flood control system ensures that the greatest amount of water is captured in reservoirs and diverted into spreading grounds instead of being lost to the ocean.
-Currently, the water in local groundwater basins meets the supply demands for one-third of Los Angeles County households.
+Reservoirs play a vital role in replenishing our region’s groundwater basins, helping Los Angeles maintain a reliable and sustainable supply of drinking water.
+As needed, water is released from reservoirs into a system of open channels that direct it to spreading grounds, where it slowly percolates—or infiltrates—into the soil to replenish groundwater basins.
+Water within these basins are accessed by wells, providing a valuable local source of drinking water.
+By conserving water in reservoirs, Los Angeles County reduces its dependence on imported supplies from other regions.
+The flood control system aims to capture as much water as possible within reservoirs and diverting it to spreading grounds, rather than being lost to the ocean.
+Today, local groundwater basins meet the supply needs of roughly one-third of Los Angeles County households.